7 Secrets To Writing A Best Selling Book That Sold 2 Million Copies!

 How To Write A Best Selling Book…

-Most successful bloggers dream of writing a best selling book one day.
+Many bloggers dream of writing a best selling book.

-A book that will impact the lives of MILLIONS!
+A book that would impact the lives of MILLIONS!

 In this article best selling author Jerry Gillies reveals his own personal secrets on how to write a best selling book.

-Jerry wrote the 2 Million selling best seller MONEYLOVE back in 1978 – in the days before the Internet and Amazon.
+Jerry wrote the best seller MONEYLOVE back in 1978 [with over 2 Million in sales] – in the days before the Internet and Amazon.

-At a time when you could not fake your book into a “best seller”.
+At a time when you could not fake your book onto a best selling book list.

 How I Raised Myself from Poverty to Prosperity With a Bestselling Book, plus 7 Secrets That Will Help You Do The Same